Finite groups with geodetic Cayley graphs: Structure of geodetic Cayley graphs

 \begin{proof} Let $w_1\cdots w_k \in \Sigma^*$ be a geodesic for $z$.
 As $z$ is in the center we have

 Now we have two words of length $k$ representing $z$.
 There cannot be a shorter word, as we chose $w_1\cdots w_k$ to be a geodesic.
-The Cayley graph is geodetic, thus the two words must coincide: we obtain $w_1 = w_2 = \dots = w_k$. \end{proof}
+The Cayley graph is geodetic, so the words must coincide: we obtain $w_1 = w_2 = \dots = w_k$. \end{proof}